 Choose a Category below to see team members across all locations

-Dreaming of a world robust with educational and social equity, SiMone has devoted her experiences to working with youth.
+Dreaming of a world robust with social and educational equity, SiMone has spent the majority of her professional experiences working in youth development.

 Her journey started as a first-generation college student at UC Berkeley where she graduated with a BA in Sociology and a minor in Global Poverty and Practice.
-Motivated to serve, she spent several years working in public schools in the Bay Area in various capacities and a time abroad in a school in Venezuela.
-While she wore many hats at her schools, the majority of her work included providing resources and believing in her first-generation students to see post-secondary education as a viable and successful option.
+Motivated to serve, she spent several years working within public schools in the Bay Area.
+Then, she first joined Summer Search as a high school mentor, and has since supported within the post-secondary program as an advisor, a program manager, and now as the Post-Secondary Program director.